 But we must add 'in a complete life.'
 For one swallow does not make a summer, nor does one day; and so too one day, or a short time, does not make a man blessed and happy.

 Let this serve as an outline of the good; for we must presumably first sketch it roughly, and then later fill in the details.
 But it would seem that any one is capable of carrying on and articulating what has once been well outlined, and that time is a good discoverer or partner in such a work; to which facts the advances of the arts are due; for any one can add what is lacking.
-And we must also remember what has been said before, and not look for precision in all things alike, but in each class of things such precision as accords with the subject-matter, and so must appropriate to the inquiry.
-For a carpenter and a geometer investigate the right does so in so far as the right angle is useful for his work to the subject-matter. task may not be subordinated to minor questions.
-Nor must we demand the cause in all matters alike; it is enough in some cases that the fact be well established, as in the case of the first principles; the fact is the primary thing or first principle.
+And we must also remember what has been said before, and not look for precision in all things alike, but in each class of things such precision as accords with the subject-matter, and so much as is appropriate to the inquiry.
+For a carpenter and a geometer investigate the right angle in different ways; the former does so in so far as the right angle is useful for his work, while the latter inquires what it is or what sort of thing it is; for he is a spectator of the truth.
+We must act in the same way, then, in all other matters alike; it is enough in some cases that the fact be well established, as in the case of the first principles; the fact is the primary thing or first principle.
 Now of first principles we see some by induction, some by perception, some by a certain habituation, and others too in other ways.
 But each set of principles we must try to investigate in the natural way, and we must take pains to state them definitely, since they have a great influence on what follows.
 For the beginning is thought to be more than half of the whole, and many of the questions we ask are cleared up by it.